Ombudsman services by country: Georgia

 The Public Defender (Ombudsman) of Georgia (სახალხო დამცველი) is a national human rights institution.
 The office was established by Parliament in 1997.
 The Public Defender is elected for a six-year term by a parliamentary majority, and must follow the Constitution and the law, as well as the universally recognized principles and rules of international law, and international treaties and agreements concluded by Georgia.
-The Public Defender supervises the protection of human rights and fundamental freedoms, investigates violation of human rights and assists in securing redress.
+The Public Defender supervises the protection of human rights and fundamental freedoms, investigates violations of human rights and assists in securing redress.
 The office supervises the activities of national or local public authorities, public officials and legal persons, evaluates all acts passed by them and gives recommendations and proposals.
 The office also conducts human rights education.

 Germany

 The nearest equivalent to a federal ombudsman service in Germany is the Parliamentary Petitions Committee (Petitionsausschuss Deutscher Bundestag), which receives and investigates complaints of maladministration.
 There are a number of sectoral ombudsmen, including the Parliamentary Military-Ombudsman (Wehrbeauftragter des Deutschen Bundestages) and the Ombudsman Institution for Public Transport (Schlichtungsstelle für den öffentlichen Personenverkehr e.V., SÖP).